-And when you go, because go you surely must, ask Lepp to recite the Bard of the North (Robert Service’s) poem, The Cremation of Sam McGee.
+When you go, because go you surely must ask Lepp to recite the Bard of the North (Robert Service’s) poem, The Cremation of Sam McGee.

-At the end of our trip, on the sand beach overlooking turquoise Tuchodi Lake, Lepp stood, squared his shoulders, and told the tale.
+At the end of our trip, on the sandy beach overlooking turquoise Tuchodi Lake, Lepp stood, squared his shoulders, and told the tale.

 The Muskwa-Kechika, both the land and its protectors – Wayne, Alex and Michelle – have captured my soul yet again.